Returns a directory path for the data shared:

 - If the domain or the Active Directory allows the use of a mobile profile, the user details are automatically copied when changing computer.

 To help you create applications while complying with the programming standard, specific options are proposed by WINDEV when running the application test.
-See Configuring the test mode of project
+For more details, see Configuring the test mode of project